The ACR and EULAR are reviewing proposals for new collaborative projects in the following areas:

-Please submit your Declaration of Interest, project outline, disclosures and CVs by May 11, 2020, and your full proposal - if invited by the ACR and EULAR - by September 10, 2020, to Regina Parker at firstname.lastname@example.org by September 23, 2022.
+Declaration of Interest, project outline, disclosures and CVs were due by May 18, 2022.
+Send full proposal - if invited by the ACR and EULAR - to Regina Parker at firstname.lastname@example.org by September 23, 2022.

 If you have any questions regarding your submission, please contact Regina Parker at email@example.com or 404-633-3777, ext.
 822.